 In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will, so that we who were the first to hope in Christ might be to the praise of his glory.

 Dissecting Paul’s letter into a few verses in each blog in some way ruins the flow of a very powerful teaching.
 Have a go at reading the first chapter through in its entirety.
-In fact David Pawson is a great believer that we should read every biblical book through as a whole.
+David Pawson is a great believer that we should read every biblical book as a whole.
 This was after all how it was written.
 The chapter and verse system was not added to the Bible till much later, chapters in the 13th century and verses in the 16th century.

 Anyway back to the text.